xmengkinaxis/CPP/System Design Interview Checklist.md

 * Peer-to-peer or leaderless replication; quorums to solve the write-write inconsistency;

 ### 6.2.2 Partition
 **Partitioning (Horizontal or Vertical):** the technique to break a big Database into many smaller parts, and the process of distributing/splitting up a database/table across a set of servers.
-So that each database can only manage a subset of the data.
-It is to improve the manageability, performance, scalability, availability (fault tolerance), and load balancing of an application; access only a smaller fraction of data to run a query faster as there is less data to scan; reduce the overall response time <br>
+So that each database can only manage a subset of the data. <br>
+**Benefit** It is to improve the manageability, performance, scalability, availability (fault tolerance, non-availability of one type of data will not affect others), and load balancing of an application; access only a smaller fraction of data to run a query faster as there is less data to scan; reduce the overall response time <br>
 Partitioning of relational data usually refers to decomposing your tables either row-wise (horizontally) or column-wise (vertically). <br>
 for higher efficiency and lower latencies <br>